IRS Forms

 • Due dates differ by code section.
 For most 4975 filings, the due date is the last day of the seventh month after the filer’s tax year end.
 For 4979, it is the last day of the fifteenth month after the plan year end.
 For 4980 reversions, it is the last day of the month following the month of the reversion.

-• Starting with 2024, request a Form 5330 filing extension on Form 8868, not Form 5558.
+• Request a Form 5330 filing extension on Form 5558.
 An extension to file does not extend time to pay.

 • For prohibited transactions, the initial excise tax is generally 15 percent of the “amount involved,” rising to 100 percent if not corrected within the taxable period.